rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### List Investigations

-This action is used to retrieve a page of investigations matching the given request parameters
+This action is used to retrieve a page of investigations matching the given request parameters.

+If there is no 'start_time' and 'end_time' provided, 'start_time' will  default to 28 days prior, and 'end_time' will default to the current time.'

 ##### Input